 - Complex speed-distance-time problems: No longer tested at PSLE level

 For parents whose children struggled with Speed in the past, this is welcome news.
 However, these concepts will still appear in Secondary Mathematics, so foundational understanding remains valuable.
+For more on common errors students make under the current syllabus, see our guide on common Primary Maths mistakes.

-Topics moved earlier:
+Topics moved to earlier years:

 - Nets (3D solids unfolded): Shifted from P6 to P4